KieranBond/MiniSpotify/CONTRIBUTING.md

  * bug/#90-shuffle-button-crash

 ### Examples of behavior that contributes to creating a positive environment
-include:
+Including but limited to:
 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members

-### Examples of unacceptable behavior by participants include:
+### Examples of unacceptable behavior by participants
+Including but not limited to:
 * The use of sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks